olhamushket/Phone_contacts/README.md

 -       Add ability to export/import contacts

--       Use any free API email/ phone validators (please don’t store your credentials in the project, please change it to fake data)
+-       Use any free API email/ phone validators

- As soon as the work is done, please send a link to public git repository containing source code of the application (send link in this form).

-Please note that no UI is necessary, only a backend part.

 Here are some examples of server usage: